Real Madrid overpower Oviedo 3-0 in La Liga as Mbappe scores twice

 Argentinian teenage sensation Franco Mastantuono made his full debut in another change for Los Blancos.

-The 18-year-old showed his explosive dribbling ability early on when he burst past two defenders into the Oviedo box before going down and looking appealingly at the uninterested referee.
+The 18-year-old showed his explosive dribbling ability early on, when he burst past two defenders into the Oviedo box before going down and looking appealingly at the uninterested referee.

 A rare foray forward by the hosts saw Leander Dendoncker run onto a through ball and try to catch Thibaut Courtois out with a chipped effort in the 23rd minute.
 The Belgian shot-stopper beat a hasty retreat before easily plucking the ball from the sky.

-Madrid came close to forcing a breakthrough when Arda Guler drive from inside the box was excellently saved by goalkeeper Aaron Escandell.
+Madrid came close to forcing a breakthrough when an Arda Guler drive from inside the box was excellently saved by goalkeeper Aaron Escandell.

 The Turkish international turned provider as he drilled a pass into Mbappe’s feet on 37 minutes, which the Frenchman welcomed on the turn before firing across Escandell.